 A variety of food services can be found at the same locations as the restrooms.

 All-terrain beach chairs can be reserved by calling ahead (516) 431 - 1810, asking a gate attendant, or checking Life Guard Headquarters when you arrive.
 (See the "read more" for details.)

 There is a fee to use the beach.
-Check the website for information.
+Check their website for information.

-Ramps: Ramps get one down to the beach.
-Mobi-mats are available at Virginia, Neptune, Edwards, and Long Beach Road ramps.
+Ramps: Ramps get down to the beach.
+Mobi-mats are available at Minnesota, Neptune, New York, Lafayette and Riverside ramps.